 Program staff should minimize close contact with parents.
 See CDC recommendations for ways to minimize such contact.

-10. UPDATED-- When can a child who is quarantined at home due to a case of confirmed or probable COVID-19 in a household member return to child care?
+9. UPDATED--When can a child who is quarantined at home due to a case of COVID-19 or COVID-19-like illness in a household member return to child care?